Ovidijus-J/PythonGroup2_Gui/README.md

 To use Live_Ping_Matplotlib.py you need to install MatPlotLib library: python -m pip install -U matplotlib

-It is unimplemented GUI to check live ping statistics every 50 pings.
+It is unimplemented GUI to check live ping statistics.

 References: